 Los Medanos College utilizes standard admissions instruments for admitting students to the institution and its programs.
 Students applying to LMC must complete the CCCApply online application used throughout the California Community Colleges system.
 The College also utilizes program specific admissions practices as appropriate, including the completion of required prerequisite courses and the ATI Test of Essential Academic Skills for the Registered Nursing program.
 Additionally, international students are required to complete the International Student Application, which includes demonstration of English proficiency and financial sufficiency requirements set forth by the District.
+(II.C.3-13, II.C.7-1, II.C.7-2, II.C.7-3, II.C.7-4)

 Since spring 2019, the College has been in compliance with California state legislation AB 705 and AB 1805, which direct placement processes in these areas.
 Students utilize the Multiple Measures Assessment Project (MMAP) to determine their initial placement.
 Based on their MMAP results, students who do not have a placement or feel their placement result does not accurately reflect their skill level may view assessment alternatives or make an appointment to meet with assessment staff for further guidance, including the ability to complete the prerequisite/course challenge process.
 Support for students engaging in the placement process is provided by the LMC Assessment Center and Welcome Center, as well as in workshops conducted at area high schools.
+(II.C.7-5, II.C.7-6, II.C.7-7, II.A.4-8)

 In determining MMAP questions, rules, and placement recommendations, the English and Math departments utilized state guidance related to the implementation of AB 705.
-In fall 2019, following the implementation of placement and curricular changes, staff and faculty from the Assessment Center, the Office of Planning & Institutional Effectiveness (PIE), the English department, the English as a Second Language (ESL) department, and the Math department collaboratively developed a process for ongoing validation and evaluation of the College's placement practices.
+In fall 2019, following the implementation of placement and curricular changes, classified professionals, faculty, and administrators from the Assessment Center, the Office of Planning & Institutional Effectiveness (PIE), the English department, the English as a Second Language (ESL) department, and the Math department collaboratively developed a process for ongoing validation and evaluation of the College's placement practices.
 In English and Math, this included the development of research protocols that will provide data correlating student placement data with first course enrollment and first-year transfer-level course completion.
 In ESL, this included a consequential validity study and examination of placement recommendations and course enrollment.
 Data will be disaggregated by race/ethnicity to identify any disproportionate impact, and will be used by departments to inform potential changes to placement processes and curriculum.
 The Assessment Center and Office of PIE will work with the District Research & Planning Office to provide this data annually to English, ESL, and Math departments.
+(II.C.7-8, II.C.7-9, II.C.7-10)

 In addition to complying with state guidelines, Los Medanos College has mechanisms in place to regularly evaluate and validate admissions and placement instruments and practices.
+(II.A.4-8, II.C.7-7, II.C.7-10)